 For map of Morrison Dam Conservation Area trail and the MacNaughton-Morrison Section of the South Huron Trail, linking MDCA with Exeter, please download the letter-size version of the South Huron Trail Brochure.

-Morrison Dam Reservoir has provided recreation, nature enjoyment, habitat benefits for 60 years
+Morrison Dam Reservoir has provided recreation, nature enjoyment, habitat benefits for more than 60 years

 Morrison Dam Reservoir is one of area’s only inland lakes